lucas-gustavoc/my-own-sass-gridsystem/README.md

 # Simple SASS GridSystem

 Are you tired of using heavy CSS frameworks just to use their gridsystem?
 This time is over!
-Meet Simple SASS GridSystem (SSG, to be more concise).
+Meet **Simple SASS GridSystem** (SSG, to be more concise).

 SSG is a simple and efficient gridsystem containing precisely the tools you need to design responsive layouts.
 No more.
 Just what you really need.
-That's our main glory !!!
+That's our great glory!

 ## Installation